 Not able to watch the big game?
 Your team keeps you updated on their Twitter account with the latest plays.
 Wanting to know more about marketing?
 Your favorite ad agency posts blogs to their website to help break down the basics (wink wink).
 The point here is that content is helping you out — giving you something you need in the moment you’re consuming it.

-Content can be as long as it needs to be, as long as it’s serving the audience.
+Organic content can be as long as it needs to be, as long as it’s serving the audience.
 It’s never just about the brand.
-Content is the stuff you’ll find in places ranging from blogs and tweets to podcasts, playlists and even video.
+Organic content is the stuff you’ll find in places ranging from blogs and tweets to podcasts, playlists and even video.

 It’s one of the best ways brands cultivate relationships with their consumers.

-The advertisement gets you through the door, but content keeps you coming back for more.
+The advertisement gets you through the door, but organic content keeps you coming back for more.

 And now, as much as ever, people are getting online to fill their entertainment, social and work needs.
 Ask yourself, as a brand amid different times, what’s your content plan?